-The below are the plans for what takes before, during and after my surgery.
+Below are the plans for what to take before, during, and after my surgery.

 Supplementations

 The supplements details can be seen here.
-The above has what takes place before, during and after my flight, and what to do with Keto before surgery and after surgery.
+The above shows what takes place before, during, and after my flight, and what to do with Keto before surgery and after surgery.
 I have also documented what I actually did versus what I planned to do.

 Tumor Size